AI for engineering students: beyond traditional CS

 Here’s what changes when you stop treating AI as a computer science problem and start teaching it to actual engineers.

-The domain expertise gap nobody talks about
+The domain expertise gap that matters

 Computer science graduates know algorithms.
 They understand neural networks, optimization, and model architectures.
 That’s valuable.